johneckberg/notes/csc_3511/week_10.md

 ## Block Cypher

+* we should know that DES is a block cypher and that its unsecure

 * A family of cryptographic algorithms consisting for fixed size blocks of bits

 * Note on how DES is bad

 * Note on S-box

+* Note on Feistel network.
+Encrypts half of the plaintext each round

+* AES was introduced by NIST as a more secure block cypher in 2001.
+As of right now, AES 128 is secure
+  * AES uses a substitution-permutation network

+## Lecture 2: Public Key Cryptography, RSA